planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-First, let's create a new workspace called "advanced".
-This will be for the data that was loaded into the PostGIS database of the same name.
+First, let’s create a new workspace called “advanced”.
+This will be used for the data that was loaded into a PostGIS database of the same name.
 We want to POST the following resource information to the /rest/workspaces endpoint:

 <workspace>
   <name>advanced</name>